 - Indian version: switch out the smoked paprika to your favorite curry powder, the thyme to chopped fresh ginger and chili; the white wine to chicken broth and serve with chopped coriander (cilantro) and yoghurt.

-- Put your chicken in a plastic food bag with the flour and salt and pepper and shake to coat the chicken well.
+- Put the chicken (bone in, skin removed) in a plastic food bag with the flour and salt and pepper and shake to coat the chicken well.

 - While the chicken browns, peel your garlic but leave the cloves whole.
-No, I’ve not made a mistake, you’re using the whole bulb.
+No, I’ve not made a mistake, it is a lot.
 Don’t worry it will be sweet and mellow and not pungent.
 This is because I’m not using an onion in this dish.
-The garlic gives that onion note.
+The garlic gives that mellow onion note.

 - When your first batch of chicken has browned, set it aside (I usually use the upturned lid of my pot to hold it) and brown the second batch.